lsst-dm/dmtn-099/index.rst

 SQLite's concurrency model and standard ID generation method are significantly different than the Oracle database.
-Here we provide sample code to demonstrate the feasibility of two columns universally unique approach in an SQLite database.
+Here we provide sample code to demonstrate the feasibility of a two column universally unique ID approach in an SQLite database.

 SQLite DDL
 ==========